Stevens creek farm

-2021 Summer Camp Information - Subject to Covid19 Limitations
+Summer Camp 2023 - Subject to Covid-9 Limitations

 We will reduce our numbers due to Covid.
-We encourage kids to attend with a social bubble friend or two if possible.
+We encourage kids to attend with a social bubble friend, relative or sibling if possible.

 We want all our children to have a fun week and get lots of exercise.
 Children will be outside or in the open air stable all day.
-By the end of the week they will learn to ride and care for their horse, experience farm life and become familiar with horses and other farm animals including, cats, dogs, chickens, ducks, cows and horses.
+By the end of the week they will learn to ride and care for their horse, experience farm life and become familiar with nature, horses and horse care and other farm animals.

 In email provide name and age of camper and name and contact numbers and emails for parent/guardian.